 Myofascial release helps stretch out this tissue in order to increase mobility and decrease pain.
 Myofascial release also helps restore proper posture, alignment and can even help mobilize scar tissue from surgery or injury.

 The technique is performed with very little lotion or cream in order to properly stretch and lengthen the Fascia.
 The techniques feel more like a stretching of the skin, as opposed to the gliding sensation you get with a massage.
 They are performed very slowly, in order to stretch out the fascial restrictions, and in most cases people find it very relaxing.
 Often, immediate results are felt after just one treatment.

 Depending on the severity of the restrictions, and how wide spread the effects are, the massage therapist will have to develop a treatment plan.
 This treatment plan will consist of consecutive myofascial release treatments that will address various parts of the body. ( Remember fascia is all interconnected.
 For example, a foot issue can effect your hip or even your neck) Simple exercises are often given as homecare to help maintain the fascia, and fix posture in between treatments.

-Two of our Massage Therapists, Melanie Gallant RMT, Melanie Branton RMT, Nirankar Khalsa RMT, and Susan Perreira RMT are highly trained in Myofascial Release and can either provide full Myofascial Treatments or integrate the techniques into any massage treatment.
+A few of our Massage Therapists, Melanie Gallant RMT, Nirankar Khalsa RMT, and Susan Perreira RMT are highly trained in Myofascial Release and can either provide full Myofascial Treatments or integrate the techniques into any massage treatment.